 “And I’m the geeky one who dies first.”
 Kou chuckled.
 Goodbyes said, he turned right and sped on his bike.
 She hung her bag on her shoulders and jogged to the right.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
-Thanks, MippuWrite a Review
+Thanks, M. TachibanaWrite a Review